-When developing this platform, the women considered a vast range of issues that would need to be resolved in order to enable the creation of a stable, prosperous, and peaceful Iraq.
-In the first phase of the program, the women peace activists from Anbar, Kirkuk, Ninewa and Salahaddin classified these issues into six categories: 1) women's empowerment; 2) safety and security; 2) trust and confidence; 4) youth and education; 5) victims and survivors; and 6) governance and distribution of resources.
-In the second phase, the 20 women peace activists from Baghdad and Diyala, along with the 20 "Champions for Change," identified two additional issues: 1) health and environment, and 2) agriculture, based on additional outreach to their communities, stakeholders, and decision makers at the local and national level.
-In their research and outreach activities, the 20 women from Baghdad and Diyala and the 20 "Champions for Change" utilized the tested outreach and communication methodology developed by the original cohort.
+When developing this platform, the women considered a vast range of issues issues that would need to be resolved in order to enable the creation of a stable, prosperous, and peaceful Iraq.
+They classified these issues in six categories: 1) women's empowerment; 2) safety and security; 2) trust and confidence; 4) victims and survivors; 5) education and youth; and 6) governance and redistribution of resources.

-The issue identification process for the eight topics included an initial round of intensive research by the women activists to assess the roots, triggers, and underlying factors of Iraq's most recent conflict--the ISIS occupation and military operation against the insurgent group.
-Following a data analysis process and subsequent negotiations and prioritization of the issues, the women further expanded on their preliminary research through consultations with local and national stakeholders and decision-makers.
-Through interviews and discussions with a wide range of government and non-governmental actors, such as Members of Parliament and Provincial Council Members, governors, lawyers and judges, tribal and religious leaders, security officials, academics, and international and local organizations, the women activists began to identify a robust set of gender-sensitive policy recommendations to address salient and prominent aspects of the eight issue areas.
+The issue identification process included an initial round of intensive research by the women activists to assess the roots, triggers, and underlying factors of Iraq's most recent conflict, the ISIS occupation and military operation against the insurgent group.
+Following a data analysis process and subsequent negotiations and prioritization of the issues, the women further expanded on their preliminary research through consultations with local and national stakeholders and decision makers.
+Through interviews and discussions with a wide range government and non-governmental actors, such as Members of Parliament and Provincial Council Members, governors, lawyers and judges, tribal and religious leaders, security officials, academics, and international and local organizations, the women activists began to identify a robust set of gender-sensitive policy recommendations to the address salient and prominent aspects of the six issue areas.
 Moreover, through these efforts they started to garner support and buy-in for the platform and their participation in the national reconciliation process.

-To further analyze and triangulate their field research in order to develop comprehensive, realistic, and achievable recommendations, the women activists participated in an intensive consultation process with experts in the eight respective thematic issues.
-NDI facilitated these gatherings to support the women as they consolidated their research into short and long-term actionable solutions targeting the Government of Iraq, civil society, and the international community.
+To further analyze and triangulate their field research in order to develop comprehensive, realistic, and achievable recommendations, the women activists participated in an intensive consultation process with experts in the six respective thematic issues.
+NDI facilitated this gathering to support the women as they consolidated their research into short- and long-term actionable solutions targeting the Government of Iraq, civil society, and the international community.

 With the preliminary platform drafted, the women activists returned to their provinces to engage in grassroots outreach activities to ensure that the recommendations were inclusive and responsive to the needs and expectations of citizens in their communities.
-To conduct this outreach, the activists used various outreach methods and tools acquired in NDI training and coaching sessions to solicit and assess the input collected from affected citizens, including vulnerable groups, such as youth, women, minorities, and internally displaced persons (IDPs).
+To conduct this outreach, the activists used various outreach methods and tools acquired from NDI trainings and coaching sessions to solicit and assess the input collected from affected citizens, including vulnerable groups, such as youth, women, minorities, and internally displaced persons (IDPs).

-Over the course of their effort to draft the platform and their advocacy, the women activists organized over 2,800 meetings and outreach activities reaching more than 16,000 citizens, as well as over 1,600 stakeholders and 1,200 national and local level decision makers across Anbar, Baghdad, Diyala, Kirkuk, Ninewa, and Salahaddin.
+Over the course of their year-long effort to draft the platform, the women activists organized over 750 outreach activities reaching 5,860 citizens, as well as almost 400 stakeholders and national and local level decision makers across Anbar, Kirkuk, Ninewa, and Salahaddin.

 Their commitment and perseverance throughout this intensive process has resulted in a comprehensive policy document that presents a thorough analysis of the current reality, articulates a clear vision for the future, and outlines specific policy recommendations reflective of the needs and priorities of their communities.